github/developer.github.com/content/webhooks/index.md

 `create` | Any time a Branch or Tag is created.
 `delete` | Any time a Branch or Tag is deleted.
 `deployment` | Any time a Repository has a new deployment created from the API.
-`deployment_status` | Any time a deployment for the Repository has a status update from the API.
+`deployment_status` | Any time a deployment for a Repository has a status update from the API.
 `fork` | Any time a Repository is forked.
 `gollum` | Any time a Wiki page is updated.
 `issue_comment` | Any time an Issue is commented on.